Uploading files using FotoWeb Desktop

 When files have been added to the upload queue you can edit the metadata of the files one by one by clicking on the Metadata button next to each file.
 If you would like to edit the metadata of a number of files in a single operation, you can select them in the list (multi-select files using the Ctrl-key) and then click on the Add text to selected... button.
 Note that when adding metadata to a number of files this way, any information that you add in the editor will be appended to text that is already stored in the files.
 Thus, no information is lost.

-Note that you may be required to fill in certain metadata fields before you can upload files to the archive.
+You may be required to fill in certain metadata fields before you can upload files to the archive.
 This requirement can be set on the FotoWeb server to ensure that the files that are uploaded there contain sufficient information to be retrieved later.
 Fields that you are required to fill in are marked with a yellow background in the metadata editor.
-The layout of the editor may also vary depending on the archive you upload to.
-These settings are configured on the FotoWeb server.
+The available fields in the editor may also vary depending on the archive you upload to.
+These settings are configured on the FotoWeb server using Metadata views that are associated with the archive.

 Note: When adding text to files, the text is only added to the copy that is uploaded to FotoWeb.
 Text will not be stored in the original file on your local drive.